humidair1999/nuclide/README.md

+> NOTE: nuclide is a work in progress!
+Many features still forthcoming!

 # nuclide

 A CSS framework for utilizing the Atomic design pattern

 ### How to use

-The source for nuclide is implemented in Sass.
+The source for nuclide is implemented in [Sass](http://sass-lang.com/).

 Assuming you have Sass installed via Rubygems, either compile the source Sass: